mmcgahan/graft-test/README.md

 2. A browser bundle that will render the React app
 3. A server bundle that will render _something_ - this repo uses server-side rendering through `meetup-web-platform`'s `server-render` module.
-The server bundle must render markup that includes a script tag for the client bundle.
+The server bundle must render markup that includes a script tag for the browser app bundle.
 4. A NodeJS-based app server to respond to requests - the platform expects to run on Hapi, but technically any NodeJS server can be used.